temporalio/temporal/docker/README.md

 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).

-Following steps will bring up the docker container running Temporal server along with all its dependencies (cassandra, statsd).
-Exposes Temporal frontend on port `7233`.
+The following steps will bring up a docker container that is running the Temporal server and its dependencies (cassandra).
+The Temporal frontend is exposed on port `7233`.

 ```bash
 $ cd docker